guilherme240z/guilherme240z/README.md

 <h2>AquaScan</h2>

-mobile project developed with friends,
-focused on water sample analysis and monitoring,
+mobile project developed with friends focused on water sample analysis and monitoring.

-combining systems development, interface concepts
-and mobile technologies for science fairs and presentations.
+combining systems development, interface concepts and mobile technologies for science fairs and presentations.

 </div>